|Meaning in the year circle||Day and night of the same length, beginning of autumn|

 The autumnal equinox is the sunset of the year.
 We are on the threshold between day and night.
 In such an intermediate state, we can travel easily to the Otherworld, the gates are opened widely.
 It is time to take a look into the past and then take a firm step into the future.
 This day, just like the spring equinox, symbolizes balance.
 It is no coincidence that the beginning of the zodiac sign Libra is on the same day.
 Often the balance is understood as harmony, but true balance involves all qualities: light and darkness.

-Are we celebrating Mabon today?
+How are we celebrating Mabon today?

 Our ancestors could finally put off the heavy physical work and concentrate on manual work and storytelling.
 Everything comes to rest.
 The annual circle ends with Mabon and finds a new beginning with Samhain.